marielgracepc/python-automation-journey/Day01_Basics/README.md

 Install Python and run first script.

 ## What I Learned
+- How to setup VS code and Python
+- How to connect VS code with Python
 - How to create .py file
 - How Python runs outside Excel